Skip to content

 }

-And what do we call it when a bunch of these declarations are grouped together?
-That's exactly what a header file is!
-This "declare first, define later" pattern is crucial in real-world projects—as we'll see when we get to header files, declarations are usually placed in .h files to be shared across multiple source files, while definitions go in .cpp files.
-For now, just remember one principle: the compiler must see a function's declaration (or definition) before the function is used.
+What if we group a large number of these declarations together?
+That's exactly what header files are for!
+This "declare first, define later" pattern is crucial in real-world projects.
+As we will see when we cover header files, declarations are typically placed in .h files to be shared across multiple source files, while definitions reside in .cpp files.
+For now, just remember one rule: the compiler must see a declaration (or definition) of a function before it is used.

-⚠️ Pitfall Warning Forgetting to write a declaration and placing the function definition after the call site is one of the most common compilation errors beginners encounter.
-The error message is usually error: use of undeclared identifier 'xxx'.
-When you see this, your first reaction should be to check the function definition's location—either move the definition above the call site, or add a declaration at the top of the file.
+⚠️ Warning Forgetting to write a declaration, or placing the function definition after the call site, is one of the most common compilation errors for beginners.
+The error message usually looks like error: use of undeclared identifier 'xxx'.
+When you see this, your first instinct should be to check the location of the function definition—either move the definition above the call site, or add a declaration at the beginning of the file.

-Step Two — Return Types and the return Statement
+Step 2 — Return Type and the return Statement

-Every C++ function has a return type, written before the function name, telling the compiler what type of value the function will produce when it finishes executing.
-The return statement sends a value back to the caller and simultaneously ends the function's execution.
+Every C++ function has a return type, written before the function name, which tells the compiler what kind of value the function will produce after execution.
+The return statement is used to send a value back to the caller and simultaneously end the function's execution.

 cpp